 Customised design is an advantage that goes hand-in-hand with finishes.
 You can decide exactly what meets your needs and customise the interior and exterior (with cladding if you wish) to create a unique office environment however luxurious or utilitarian you want it to be.

 Container offices can also be put together much, much faster than traditional offices.
 While stacking containers to achieve two- or multi-storey buildings will take longer than just creating a single office unit with one container, so too will a multi-storey office built out of traditional materials.
 It’s all relative.
 Similarly, while finishes can add to cost, they can also add on time.
 For instance, if containers have to be cut and welded to form larger spaces, or multiple doors and windows need to be fitted, this will add construction time to the project.
 But, and this is a biggie, if the work is done prior to delivery on site then construction will still be considerably quicker, and disruption on site will be minimised.
 Having this kind of work done prior to delivery on site also minimises labour costs.

 Another great benefit of container offices is their mobility.
 They can be transported to any remote site, and then moved again if the office is needed for another project.
 This makes them particularly popular in the building industry and in related fields.

 Container offices are also eco-friendly since they are recycled and have a very limited footprint.

-Headquartered in Durban, Almar has offices and production facilities in South Africa, Tanzania, Uganda, Kenya, and in the Middle East.
+Almar has offices in the Middle East, South Africa, Tanzania, Uganda, and Kenya.
 We specialise in plug-and-play solutions for remote locations including office accommodation and container buildings that are suitable for medical and other facilities.

 If this persuades you to literally think out of the box, contact the friendly team at Almar to find out how we can help you with your container offices.
 We will help you save time and money, especially if you need an office for a remote location.